 How to Eat Tamales

-When you're ready to devour these yummy rolled up goodies, simply slide the tie off and unfold the corn husk, allowing the filling to slowly roll out onto a plate.
+When you're ready to devour these yummy rolled-up goodies, simply slide the tie off and unfold the corn husk, allowing the filling to slowly roll out onto a plate.
 Discard the corn husk (don't eat this, yuck!).

-Top with leftover red chili sauce, pico de gallo, salsa, sour cream, and/or cilantro.
+Top with leftover red chili sauce, pico de gallo, sour cream, and/or cilantro.
 Serve with Mexican rice, refried beans, and chips and salsa.
 Yum!

 Eat them with a fork or pick the whole thing up with your fingers and dig in!
 You've earned it!